I still know it's you! On Challenges in Anonymizing Source Code

 \begin{defin}[k-Uncertainty] Given an attribution method~$\attr$, a program $\prg$ is $k$-uncertain, if there exist at least $k-1$ other authors whose confidence values are $\epsilon$-close to the true author.
 That is, for $\attr(\prg) = c$ holds $\max(\near) - \min(\near) \leq \epsilon$. \end{defin}

-As $k$-uncertainty is a generalization of $k$-anonymity, it naturally inherits the undecidability and also is incomputable when the attribution method is unknown.
-Still, this concept features an important difference when analyzing anonymization methods in practice: Instead of enforcing a binary notion of anonymization ($k$-anonymous or not), we obtain a continuous level of protection ($0 \leq \epsilon \leq 1$).
-As we see in the following, this continuous representation enables us to construct a measure for assessing the protection of developers in practice.
+Since $k$-uncertainty is a generalization of $k$-anonymity, it inherits undecidability and is also incomputable when the attribution method is unknown.
+However, instead of enforcing a binary notion of anonymization ($k$-anonymous or not), this concept introduces a continuous level of anonymity ($0 \leq \epsilon \leq 1$).
+As we see in the following, this representation enables us to construct a measure for assessing the protection of developers in practice.